Christ-Mind-Teachings/cmi-wom/_early/ign.md

 that said:

 > I know exactly what I&rsquo;m doing.
 I&rsquo;m in my house.
 I&rsquo;m in
 > my car.
-The weather is such-andsuch.
+The weather is such-and-such.
 I only have so much time and oh my
 > goodness, shouldn&rsquo;t the government be doing this and
 > shouldn&rsquo;t that be happening?
 What about that athletic event?
 What
 > a dummy to fall on his butt because it was raining, and now the game is